 Newfoundland shipper challenges federal ferry subsidies: 'That's not fair'

-ST. JOHN'S, N.L. - A marine shipping dispute is challenging the country's constitutional obligation to its youngest province, as a newly released report finds federal subsidies for Marine Atlantic ferries are pricing private carriers out of the market.
-Marine Atlantic, a Crown corporation operating ferries between Newfoundland and Nova Scotia, uses federal tax dollars to provide shipping at less than half its true cost, according to a Transport Canada report prepared by CPCS Transcom.
+The new Marine Atlantic ferry, Blue Puttees, at dock in St. John's on Friday, Feb.
+11, 2011.
+A marine shipping dispute is challenging the country's constitutional obligation to its youngest province, as a newly released report finds federal subsidies for Marine Atlantic ferries are pricing private carriers out of the market.

 |Title